CarnoZhao/Xfyun-Ad-Classification/README.md

 - Following the most basic **knowledge distillation** and **semi-supervised learning** strategy:

-    - use the softmax probability of ensemble prediction and training ground truth to train a smaller image model and a smaller text model.
+    - use the pseudo-label of ensemble prediction and training ground truth to train a smaller image model and a smaller text model.

     - **knowledge distillation**: use larger model ensemble to train smaller model

-    - **semi-supervised learning**: use soft-pseudo-label of unlabeled data to train model
+    - **semi-supervised learning**: use pseudo-label of unlabeled data to train model

 - Ensemble the distilled image model and text model as final output